Mars-Interactive/NoSleep.js/README.md

 Prevent display sleep and enable wake lock in all Android and iOS web browsers.

-Check out the [live demo](https://richtr.github.io/NoSleep.js/example) in any Android or iOS web browser.

 ## Installation

 This package is published to npm as **@marsgames/nosleep.js** and can be installed with: